-- 82. Sleep apnea can be an issue in Kabuki syndrome. - 83.
-Infants with Kabuki syndrome often have difficulty coordinating the suck, swallow, breathe process. - 84.
+- 83. Sleep apnea can be an issue in Kabuki syndrome. - 84.
 Idiopathic Thrombocytopenic Purpura (ITP) can occur in Kabuki syndrome.
 It is a condition in which there is a low platelet count because platelets are being destroyed. - 85.
 Certain noises can bother individuals with Kabuki syndrome.
 They may react by covering their ears or having panic like reactions. - 86.
 Children with Kabuki syndrome tend to talk later than usual.
-The average age Kabuki Kids talk, according to parent data on ATK's survey, is 4 years old. - 87.
-Toe and finger nails may be a different thickness and grow with a sharp, upward curve. - 88.
+The average age Kabuki kids talk, according to parent data on ATK's survey, is four years old. - 87.
+Toe and fingernails may be of a different thickness and grow with a sharp, upward curve. - 88.
 Obesity is common during the puberty years in Kabuki syndrome.
 This is a change from the early years when gaining weight is often difficult. - 89.
 Abnormal sleep patterns can occur in Kabuki syndrome. - 90.
-Mild webbing between fingers can occur in Kabuki syndrome. - 91.
+Autoimmune hemolytic anemia is another condition that can be seen in Kabuki syndrome.
+This means antibodies directed at red blood cells cause the life of the red blood cell to be reduced. - 91.
 Low muscle tone (hypotonia) is part of Kabuki syndrome.
 It does not mean there is a lack of muscle definition but rather a lack of stamina and ability to respond timely. - 92.
 Males with the KDM6A mutation are more severely affected than females. - 93.
-In girls with Kabuki syndrome, early breast development can occur, and less common early puberty. - 94.
-Individuals with Kabuki syndrome have proven to have an unusually high pain threshold.
+In girls with Kabuki syndrome, early breast development can occur, and less commonly early puberty. - 94.
+Individuals with Kabuki syndrome have been known to have an unusually high pain threshold. - 95.
+Spatial awareness issues are seen in Kabuki syndrome.

-- 95. Spatial awareness issues are seen in Kabuki syndrome. - 96.
-Anxiety is often seen in individuals with Kabuki syndrome.
-First reported in older children, parents are reporting signs of anxiety much earlier than usual. - 97.
+- 96. Anxiety is often seen in individuals with Kabuki syndrome.
+First reported in older children, parents are reporting signs of anxiety much earlier than usual - 97.
 Early intervention is the key to ensuring a child with Kabuki syndrome has the resources needed to overcome the obstacles that often come with Kabuki syndrome. - 98.
 Kabuki syndrome is considered a spectrum disorder.
-While many individuals share the same genetic mutation, the variant is often different. - 99.
+While the majority of individuals share a mutation in the same gene (KMT2D, the variant is often different. - 99.
 Kabuki syndrome affects each individual differently. - 100.
 Eczema and keratosis pilaris are commonly reported in Kabuki syndrome. - 101.
-Kabuki syndrome itself does not shorten ones life span, however underlying conditions may.
+Kabuki syndrome itself does not shorten an individual's life span, however underlying conditions may.

 Thank you for taking the time to learn about Kabuki syndrome.
-This document was updated in November 2018.
+This document was produced for educational purposes only.
+Always consult a medical professional for advice.
 We invite you to join our efforts to advocate for Kabuki syndrome and those affected by this rare genetic disorder.
 Additionally, we encourage families to participate in research efforts as they become available.
-Together we can make a difference and effect change for the future for our children!
+Together we can make a difference and affect change for the future for our children!

-SOURCES:

-The majority of the facts listed in Kabuki 101 come directly from parents raising children affected by Kabuki syndrome.
-Additional sources include: rarediseases.org, nih.gov, kabukisyndrome.com.
+SOURCES: Most of the facts listed in Kabuki 101 come directly from parents raising children affected by Kabuki syndrome.
+Additional sources include: rarediseases.org, nih.gov, and kabukisyndrome.com.